ZhiangChen/uav_motion/README.md

 /geometric_controller/normalizedthrust_offset

 ```
 The first three parameters `Kp_z`, `Kp_y`, and `Kp_z` determines how responsive the UAV is following the reference pose.
 For example, if `Kp_z` is too large, there might be an overshoot problem on z-axis. `enable_gazebo_state` and `enable_sim` have to be set to false for real UAVs.
 The last two parameters `normalizedthrust_constant` and `normalizedthrust_offset` are determined by UAV mass, airframe, etc. When your UAV has a larger mass than Iris, you may need to increase `normalizedthrust_offset`.
 Otherwise, the UAV can't reach the desired elevation.
+When the battery is low, you may also need to increase normalizedthrust_offset.